lee-pai-long/boom/README.rst

       --pre-hook PRE_HOOK   Python module path (eg: mymodule.pre_hook) to a callable which will be executed before doing a request for example: pre_hook(method, url, options).
-It must return a tupple of parameters given in function definition
+It must return a tuple of parameters given in function definition
       --post-hook POST_HOOK
                             Python module path (eg: mymodule.post_hook) to a